SnaiNet/SnaiPack/README.md

-SnaiCraft
+SnaiPack
 =========

-Configurations for SnaiCraft Modpack
+Configurations for SnaiPack Modpack